 In my guide on probiotics benefits, I highlight the importance of learning about the different types of strains of probiotic, and why the probiotic benefits experienced with one probiotic strain may be completely different from the health benefits seen from another probiotic.

 Case in point: certain strains of probiotics enhance immune function, whereas, others promote health or hormone balance.
 It’s always best to take specific strains according to the benefit that you need.
 This will help you maximize the natural healing benefits for your needs.
 So, instead of taking a “multivitamin” approach and filling your body with all sorts of bacteria that you may not need, be selective and strategic about what strains you decide to take.

 When reading probiotics labels keep a look out for the genus, species, and strain.
 The label should also indicate the type of CFU’s (colony forming units) that are present at the time of manufacturing.
-When purchasing a probiotic supplement always consider these 5 key aspects.
+When purchasing a probiotic supplement always consider these key aspects:

-Make sure that you only take a probiotic that has at least 15 billion CFUs.
+High CFU Count: Make sure that you only take a probiotic that has at least 50 billion CFUs.

 - Bifidobacterium bifidum (1)

 - Bifidobacterium breve (3)

 - Lactobacillus acidophilus (6)

 - Bacillus subtilis (10)